 SoMa is gearing up to be even more desirable.
 The Central SoMa project is teed up to add up to 8,000 new housing units through a series of re-zonings, height increases, affordable housing mandates, and even some street and sidewalk redesigns.
-The city is serious about making this area more habitable, and that includes a 23,000 square foot rooftop park.
+The city is serious about making this area more habitable, and that includes a 23,000-square-foot rooftop park.

 The neighborhood still maintains some of its historical character as the home of the LGBTQ community.
 The vibrant nightlife still includes plenty of drag shows, and the gritty dive bars haven’t all disappeared just yet.
 They’re now accompanied by chic bistros and wine bars, too.

 The American Conservatory Theater has a location in Mid-Market dedicated to the arts.
-A smattering of restaurateurs have made a go of the many new spaces that have sprung up, though the neighborhood still seems to be finding its identity in many ways.
+A smattering of restaurateurs has made a go of the many new spaces that have sprung up, though the neighborhood still seems to be finding its identity in many ways.
 But with so much new infrastructure being created and such easy access to public transit, this area is without a doubt on the rise.
 For those looking to get in before the curve, the time is now.